-Create stateful workflows when you need to keep, review, or reference data from previous events.
-These workflows save the inputs and outputs for each action and their states in external storage, which makes reviewing the run details and history possible after each run finishes.
+Create a stateful workflow when you need to keep, review, or reference data from previous events.
+These workflows save and transfer all the inputs and outputs for each action and their states to external storage, which makes reviewing the run details and history possible after each run finishes.
 Stateful workflows provide high resiliency if outages happen.
 After services and systems are restored, you can reconstruct interrupted runs from the saved state and rerun the workflows to completion.
 Stateful workflows can continue running for much longer than stateless workflows.

 For easier debugging, you can enable run history for a stateless workflow, which has some impact on performance, and then disable the run history when you're done.
 For more information, see Create single-tenant based workflows in Visual Studio Code or Create single-tenant based workflows in the Azure portal.

 Stateless workflows currently support only actions for managed connectors, which are deployed in Azure, and not triggers.
 To start your workflow, select either the built-in Request, Event Hubs, or Service Bus trigger.
 These triggers run natively in the Azure Logic Apps runtime.
 For more information about limited, unavailable, or unsupported triggers, actions, and connectors, see Changed, limited, unavailable, or unsupported capabilities.